eduguy/CPSC-210-Personal-Project/README.md

-# CPSC 210 Personal Project
+# CPSC 210 Personal Project: Interactive Map of the Hive

-## Interactive Map of the Hive
+## Project Proposal

 The goal of this application is to provide an interactive map of the *Hive Climbing and Fitness* (Surrey) that can be